Cyber Security

 Standards like NIST, ISO 27001, and GDPR have played a crucial role in shaping cybersecurity frameworks and policies.

-In order to achieve that, the organization should achieve the following objectives:
+To achieve that, the organization should achieve the following objectives:

 Confidentiality: Data is secured

-As per the authentication
+As per the authentication and authorization

 How to secure: